 15. Stay consistent, both with frequency and with effort.

 You may notice results with just one workout, but the only way to maintain those results is by practicing with regular frequency and with consistently high effort.
 Our suggestion is to do at least 3 workouts per week (about once every other day).
-If you are feeling like a yoga beast, do one every day.
+If you are feeling like a yoga beast, do one or two 20-25 minute sessions daily.
 The more you do, the better you’ll feel, and the more significant your results!
 Over time, the daily aches and pains that annoy you will become a nuisance of the past, and you’ll wonder why you didn’t start sooner.

 I hope you enjoyed these yoga tips for beginners and that it will help you get started with your yoga practice!